IyerS/sundareshiyer.github.io/_posts/2019-04-01-pricing-science-fedex.md

 title: Pricing Science Examples from time at FedEx Express
 image: "/assets/img/project-images/FedEx-Logo.png"
 tags: [predictive, clustering, Python]
+excerpt: This document outlines the three pricing science problem statements that I worked on along with the Pricing Science department at FedEx Express.
 ---

-# Pricing Science Examples for FedEx Express

 This document outlines the three pricing science problem statements that I worked on along with the Pricing Science department at FedEx Express.
 For each case, I will provide a detailed problem statement, description of the data used (representative and cleaned), methodology, and code snippets (representative) to implement the solution.